playframework/playframework/documentation/manual/working/commonGuide/filters/Filters.md

 lazy val root = project.in(file(".")).enablePlugins(PlayScala).disablePlugins(PlayFilters)
 ```

-If you are writing functional tests involving `GuiceApplicationBuilder` and the AllowedHostsFilter is interfering with tests and causing `400` status errors, then you can disable it in a test by calling `configure`:
+If you are writing functional tests involving `GuiceApplicationBuilder`, then you can disable all filters in a test by calling `configure`:

 ```scala
 GuiceApplicationBuilder().configure("play.http.filters" -> "play.api.http.NoHttpFilters")